core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # Publish and Subscribe {#pubsub}

-The overview of the publish/subscribe mechanism over CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a topic-data resource and subscribers subscribe to a topic by submitting a GET request with Observe option set to 0 (register) to a topic-data resource.
+The overview of the publish-subscribe mechanism over CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a topic-data resource and subscribers subscribe to a topic by submitting a GET request with Observe option set to 0 (register) to a topic-data resource.
 When resource state changes, subscribers observing the resource {{RFC7641}} at that time will receive a notification.

 A topic-data resource does not exist until some initial data has been published to it.
 Before initial data publication, a GET request to the topic-data resource URI results in a 4.04 (Not Found) response.
 If such a "half created" topic is undesired, the creator of the topic can simply immediately publish some initial placeholder data to make the topic "fully created" (see {{topic-lifecycle}}).